chelsea-fan/Property-Management-System/README.md

 To install Metamask, visit this [link](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en) or search for the Metamask Chrome plugin in the Google Chrome web store.

 Once you’ve installed it, be sure that it is checked in your list of extensions.

+# Project Setup
+Download all the files into a folder and open with VS Code, then run the following codes:

+`npm install`

+`npm start`